-If Wilfley pumps contain dangerous chemicals, it is important to follow plant safety guidelines to avoid personal injury or death.
+Pumps May contain dangerous chemicals, it is important to follow plant safety guidelines to avoid personal injury or death.

 - 5. Remove the coupling guard.

 - 6. Remove the spacer from the coupling.

 - 7. Disconnect any seal drain piping.

-- 8. Remove the fasteners holding the bearing frame (2A) and case (17) to the baseplate.
+- Remove the fasteners holding the bearing frame (2A/61) and case (17/1) to the baseplate.
 Remove pump and relocate to a workstation.